Rasalexman/Flair/README.md

 }
 ```

 See the sample project `app` for more complex information.
-Also code base has good comments on every functions
+Also code base has good comments and docs on every functions

 Maven:
 ```